adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-What can I say, NestJS is the clear winner so far.
-The native even loop system makes miracles.
+Huge gap now, NestJS is the clear winner so far.
+The native even loop system seems to make miracles.
 It's time to test it against compiled language.

 ### Spring Boot